The Chinese government will invest 55 billion yuan (US$6.88

-The fund will also be used in infrastructure construction,
+The fund will also be used for infrastructure construction,

-region, said a senior official of southwest China's Chongqing
+the region, said a senior official of southwest China's Chongqing Municipality.

-Investigation shows the unemployment rate in areas around the
+Investigations have revealed the unemployment rate in areas

-Three Gorges Reservoir was as high as 11.5 percent last year,
+around the Three Gorges Reservoir was as high as 11.5 percent last

 Over a million residents have bid farewell to their hometowns

-and resettle because of the construction of the three gorges
+and resettled because of the construction of the three gorges

-The municipality has joined hands with the China Development
+The municipality joined hands with the China Development Bank to

-Bank to invest 2 billion yuan to establish a guaranty company which
+invest 2 billion yuan to establish a company that offers guarantees

-offers guarantee to private enterprises in the areas, said Wang at
+to private enterprises in the areas, said Wang at a press

-Special funds have been set up by the municipality to support
+Special funds have also been set up by the municipality to

-the areas, while the country has designated coastal economically
+that enter the areas, while the country has designated coastal

-developed provinces to help districts of the reservoir area.
+economically developed provinces to help districts of the reservoir

 "We must make sure that the life of the relocated residents will